-- (a) An employee who is entitled to compassionate care benefits under the Employment Insurance Act is entitled to a leave of absence without pay of up to 26 weeks for the purpose of providing care or support to a gravely ill family member at risk of dying within 26 weeks.
+- (a) An employee who is entitled to compassionate care benefits under the Employment Insurance Act is entitled to a leave of absence without pay for up to 27 weeks within a 52-week period, for the purpose of providing care or support to a gravely ill family member at risk of dying within 26 weeks.
 Notwithstanding Article 8 Seniority and Postings, there will be no interruption in the accrual of seniority or eligibility for benefits provided for under Clause 30 Health and Welfare Provisions. - (b) An employee who is entitled to family caregiver benefits under the Employment Insurance Act is entitled to a leave of absence without pay, but with no interruption in the accrual of seniority or eligibility for benefits, for up to 15 weeks to care for a critically ill or injured adult or 35 weeks for a critically ill or injured child.

-23.6 Office Closures
+23.6 Personal Leave